OAODEV/hello-service/README.md

 the service that the platform needs in order to work with it.
 Details are documented in the Manifest file

+Each `Dockerfile` must put the `Manifest` at `/Manifest` so that the platform may access it in a known location.

 ### fabfile.py

 This file provides the automation that runs the different development